 - Misrepresented purchases: products that don’t live up to their descriptions

 Or in other circumstances, it could mean iTunes and App Store refunds for unauthorized or accidental purchases.

-How to Report a Problem to Apple
+How Do I Report a Problem to Apple?

 There are three ways to report a problem to Apple: from the invoice, from the website, or from iTunes.

 #1 Report a Problem from the Invoice

 It also features a link to Write a Review or to Report a Problem with your purchase.

 This link is the quickest route to report a problem; unless you never received or cannot find the invoice.